-For conceptual transparency we ignore possible economies of scale or fixed costs, as this would mean that changes in market structure would also alter cost, while we want to focus on the isolated impacts via changes in competitive conditions.
+For conceptual transparency, we ignore possible economies of scale, fixed costs, and congestion effects.
+All these would mean that changes in market structure would also alter cost, while we want to focus on the isolated impacts via changes in competitive conditions.
 For further notational ease, we may then next normalise the marginal cost to zero for all links.
-So in the social optimum, the prices would equal the marginal cost of zero.
-Yet adding positive marginal costs would not change results: the price equations we give would then represent the markups, above the marginal costs.
+So, in the social optimum, prices would equal the marginal cost of zero.
+Yet adding positive constant marginal costs would not change results: the price equations we give would then represent the markups asked above the marginal costs.
+Consideration of mode-specific economies of scale and scope, or reversely congestion effects, would naturally affect the effects of different scenarios.
+Still, our qualitative comparative results on strategic interactions in different market structures are likely to remain robust.
+Appendix F also concludes this for our numerical model by making the average costs linear in the quantities served by a firm and varying the degrees of (dis)economies of scale.
+Clearly, scale or congestion effects would affect profitability and pricing behaviour of transport suppliers, but the strategic interactions between them- the key topic that we wish to explore-one would expect not to be fundamentally overturned.
+The extent to which results will change in a quantitative sense is an issue we believe deserves more attention in follow-up work.

-As costs are zero by assumption, social surplus equals consumer surplus plus the profits of the transport firms (denoted PR_1 and PR_2), plus any profit of the platform (PR_p):
+As costs are zero by assumption, social surplus equals consumer surplus plus the profits of the transport firms (denoted $PR_1$ and $PR_2$ ), plus any profit of the MaaS company ( $PR_m$ ):

-$W = CS + PR_1 + PR_2 + PR_p$
+$W = CS + PR_1 + PR_2 + PR_m$

 From these functions, we derive the equilibria for prices and profits for the different settings.
-So each transport firm and MaaS operator chooses a price that maximises its own profits, taking the prices of the other firms as a given.9 The resulting profits are given in Table D.1 in Appendix D for reference.
-We use game theory to analyse the different business structures.
-For most structures we use the Bertrand-Nash formulation in which firms choose optimal prices, taking the prices of the other firm as a given.
-For the Intermediary model, we only consider a Stackelberg-price game.
+So each transport firm and MaaS operator chooses a price that maximises its own profits while taking the prices of the other firms as a given.
+The resulting profits are given in Table D.1 in Appendix D for reference.

+For the Intermediary model, we only consider a Stackelberg price game instead of the Bertrand- Nash formulation used for the other settings.
 The transport firms are the leaders, and in setting wholesale prices for cross-trips to the platform, they take into account how the platform will react to changes in wholesale price.
-Such Stackelberg behaviour seems more natural in this case than Bertrand-Nash behaviour, where the wholesalers would take the prices to consumers as a given.
-Moreover, under the Bertrand-Nash assumption, the Intermediary model would always lead to equilibria with zero cross-trips (and in effect no platform, which defeats the purpose of analysing the Intermediary model).10
+Such Stackelberg behaviour may seem more natural in this case than Nash behaviour, where the wholesalers would take the prices to consumers as a given.
+But more importantly, under the Nash assumption, the Intermediary model would always lead to zero cross-trips and in effect no MaaS, which defeats the purpose of analysing the Intermediary model.
+Under Nash behaviour, a transport firm would take the final price of the MaaS as a given, and thus the cross-network quantities are seen as fixed.
+Consequently, the firm would believe that raising the wholesale price always increases its profit.
+Accordingly, we would always end up with very high wholesale prices, and the intermediary being unwilling to sell any cross-trips.